-Microsoft SPLA Explained: Everything You Need to Know
+Microsoft SPLA Explained: Everything You Need to Know - 2024

 Microsoft SPLA (Services Provider License Agreement) is a licensing program for service providers and independent software vendors.
-It allows them to license Microsoft software for hosting and delivering their applications.
-SPLA can be a confusing topic, so we'll break it down and explain everything you need to know.
+It allows them to license Microsoft software to host and deliver their applications.

 So, what is Microsoft SPLA?